Neigdoig/i3-Configs/README.md

 3. bumblebee-status, the bar I personally use for i3 as a drop-in replacement for i3status
 5. Iosevka fonts, a beautiful font family that's very popular

+The reason I'm also doing this is because I want to help people out when they're setting up i3, especially with the RICEs that I had made inside of this repository.
+I'd recommend using NVChad (A Neovim build) in order to see the colors, as I use it too!

+## Contributions
+If you felt the desire to contribute to this repository, read CONTRIBUTIONS.md in order to understand how I'd recommend you do it.
+You should find this in this repository.

 ## How to install it
 In order to install it, just do
 `git clone https://codeberg.org/Neigdoig/i3-Configs.git`